purgatoryforcookies/file-checker/README.md

 ## How it works

 1. Scans source and calculates hash for each file
-2. Scans destionation and calculates hash for each file
+2. Scans destination and calculates hash for each file
-3. compares destination to source
+3. Compares destination to source

 After the operation completes, a `result.txt` is written into the current working directory containing files that were not found in destination.